 Making email collaboration easy

 That’s where Hiver comes in.
-With Hiver, your team can assign emails as tasks, leave internal notes for context, and track progress—all within the inbox.
+With Hiver, your team can assign emails as tasks, leave internal notes for context, and track progress.
 If a customer emails about an urgent issue, one team member can respond while another adds key details as a note.
 This ensures everyone stays aligned.
 It also keeps responses clear, consistent, and timely, leading to happier customers.

 With Hiver, repetitive tasks can be easily automated, freeing up time to focus on more complex operations.
 Instead of manually assigning emails to team members, you can automatically route them based on predefined rules.
 For example, an email mentioning “billing” can automatically be assigned to the billing team.
 This ensures faster response times and no email gets missed.